hound22/bonk/README.md

 ### Pack Availability

-This list contains all game versions that bonk texture pack is compatible with:
+This list contains all game versions that Bonk resource pack is compatible with:

 | Game Versions            |Resource Pack Formats| Bonk Availability|
 |:-------------------------|:-------------------:|:----------------:|